mellinoe/veldrid-docs/articles/getting-started/getting-started-part2.md

 }
 ```

 Let's create an array of these, representing the four corners of our multi-colored quad.
+Put this at the end of the CreateResources method:

 ```C#
 VertexPositionColor[] quadVertices =